 Becoming a Church that Cares Well for the Abused (ChurchCares.com)

-Although Becoming a Church that Cares Well for the Abused does not include in-depth teaching specifically on clergy sexual misconduct, it is still an extremely valuable tool for ministries as it includes an online video curriculum that brings together top experts from various fields to help leaders understand and implement the better practices (better at the time of recording) for handling a variety of abuse scenarios at church, school, or ministry.
+Although Becoming a Church that Cares Well for the Abused does not include in-depth teaching specifically on clergy sexual misconduct, it is still a valuable tool for ministries as it includes an online video curriculum that brings together top experts from various fields to help leaders understand and implement the better practices (better at the time of recording) for handling a variety of abuse scenarios at church, school, or ministry.
 The most comprehensive training is experienced by using the handbook and videos together.
-Some contributors include psychologist Dr. Diane Langberg; attorney, former prosecutor, victim advocate, and church advisor, Samantha Kilpatric; and survivor, attorney, and advocate, Rachael Denhollander.
+Some contributors include psychologist Dr. Diane Langberg; attorney, former prosecutor, victim advocate, and church advisor Samantha Kilpatrick; and survivor, attorney, and advocate, Rachael Denhollander.

 Resources from Church Denominations